Cougars look to build on recent success

 The Cougars, however, had a better idea — they reloaded.

-After starting the season 0-3, McLean rallied to win eight of its next nine games, upset Owensboro Catholic, 37-36, in the second round of the KHSAA Class 2-A playoffs at Steele Stadium, compete in the regional championship game and finish with a 9-4 record.
+After starting the season 0-3, McLean rallied to win eight of their next nine games, upset Owensboro Catholic 37-36 in the second round of the KHSAA Class 2-A playoffs at Steele Stadium, compete in the regional championship game, and finish with a 9-4 record.

 What now, for a second encore?